biocore/qurro/docs/tutorials/table-conversion-paintings/colors-tutorial.md

 --to-json
 ```

-If we would like to use QIIME2 to analyze the data we can then run the following *optional* command
+If we would like to use QIIME2 to analyze the data we can then run the following *optional* command:

 ```
 qiime tools import\